-- Link ID: System node ID to distinguish systems in the network.
+- Link ID : System node ID to distinguish systems in the network.
 It can not be duplicated.
 Assign a unique node ID for each system in the network including one for the node you are on ("SELF"). - Signal G/W: For VoIP networking, all IP addresses for the connected systems should be assigned.
-The IP address for the current node should also be assigned for SELF. - IP Type: IP type connected through VoIP networking should be assigned. - Assign the id for all other nodes - When a call is placed on the networking trunk, the system usually regards the number as node number + station number.
-If the node number is identified with the self node number, the system removes the node number and places the call according to MMC 714.
+The IP address for the current node should also be assigned for SELF. - IP Type : IP type connected through VoIP networking should be assigned (private/public). - Assign the id for all other nodes - When a call is placed on the networking trunk, the system usually regards the number as node number + station number.
+If the node number is identified with the node number of the system, the system removes the node number and places the call according to MMC 714.
 If not, forwards the call to another system according to MMC 710 (Tandem Call).
-If there is no identified number, the system regards it as the station number and places the call according to MMC 714. - 3.
+If there is no identified node number, the system regards it as the internal station number and places the call according to MMC 714. - 3.
 Determine the extension number range(s) for each switch: